W-2 reporting for New Jersey Residents working in New York

 The New Jersey portion of the W-2: When you live or work in New Jersey, the amount your employer enters on your W-2 in Box 16 for New Jersey may contain amounts that are actually taxable to another state.
 For example, if you live in New Jersey but work in New York you may have two (2) box 16 amounts (one for New York and one for New Jersey) and the New Jersey amount may contain income that is actually taxable to New York.
 In fact, the one for New Jersey may even be slightly higher than the one for New York.

-When you are preparing your return, be sure that the amount you entered in Box 16 for New Jersey only represents the amount that is taxable to New Jersey.
+When you are preparing your return, be sure that the amount you entered in Box 16 for New Jersey represents the difference between what your employer reported and all the other Box 16s amounts.
 Generally, all of your Box 16 entries should add up to be the New Jersey amount on the hard copy of your W-2.

 Summary: If your income is shown in box 16 for both New York and New Jersey, you may need to change the New Jersey entry to show only the difference between the income amounts (if any).
 On the resident return, New Jersey will automatically pull all of the income in Box 16 (regardless of state) to the New Jersey return.